-Туре Rate Car share spaces A minimum of 1 space is to be allocated to car share for developments with 50 or more dwellings.
-Any car share spaces should be located on street where practical, if not practical car share spaces can be provided in basements.
-Affordable and social housing parking Studios, 1, 2, and 3+ bedroom apartments Minimum car parking rates as per the relevant State Environmental Planning Policy.
-Non-residential uses parking Supermarket and Specialty Shops 1 space per 30m2 of Gross Floor Area Commercial (including medical and professional consulting) 1 space per 50m2 of Gross Floor Area Community Uses, Places of Public Worship or Recreation Facilities Assessed on merits based on a submitted Traffic Impact Assessment Report, and will take into account integration of retail/community uses and ability to share car parking as it would facilitate multi-stop facilities.
+Туре Rate Car share spaces e dwellings.
+Any car share spaces here practical, if not practical car Affordable and social housing parking Studios, 1, 2, and 3+ bedroom apartments Minimum car parking rates as per the relevant State Environmental Planning Policy.
+Non-residential uses parking Supermarket and Specialty Shops 1 space per 30m of Gross Floor Area Commercial (including medical and professional consulting) 1 space per 50m of Gross Floor Area Community Uses, Places of Public Worship or Recreation Facilities Assessed on merits based on a submitted Traffic Impact Assessment Report, and will take into account integration of retail/community uses and ability to share car parking as it would facilitate multi-stop facilities.
 Other non-residential uses To comply with rates in Part 6 of the Parramatta DCP 2023.
 Any uses not specified in Part 3 will be assessed against the RMS Guide to Traffic Generating Development.
 Bicycle parking areas Land Use Residents Visitors Residential accommodation Minimum 1 bicycle storage space per dwelling Minimum 1 bicycle storage space per 15 dwellings.
-All non-residential uses
+All non-residential uses To comply with rates in Part 6 of the Parramatta DCP 2023.